-"Universal design for learning (UDL) is a framework to improve and optimise teaching and learning for all."
+"Universal Design for Learning (UDL) is a framework to improve and optimise teaching and learning for all people based on scientific insights into how humans learn."

 Use the guidelines to create instructional goals, methods, materials, and assessments that work for everyone – not a single, one-size-fits-all solution but rather flexible approaches that can be customised and adjusted for individual needs.